 - a) The tax or duty takes effect after the contract award date and isn't otherwise addressed by the contract; - b) The contractor warrants, in writing, that no amount of the newly imposed federal excise tax or duty or rate increase was included in the contract price, as a contingency or otherwise. - After-relieved or Decreased Taxes and Duties: The contract price shall be decreased by the amount of any decrease in federal excise tax or duty for goods or services under the contract, except social security or other employment taxes, that the contractor is required to pay or bear, or does not obtain a refund of, through the contractor's fault, negligence, or failure to follow instructions of the procurement officer. - State's Ability to Make Changes: The state reserves the right to request verification of Federal excise tax or duty amounts on goods or services covered by this contract and increase or decrease the contract price accordingly. - Price Change Threshold: No adjustment shall be made in the contract price under this clause unless the amount of the adjustment exceeds \$250.

 SECTION 8.
 ATTACHMENTS

 SEC.
 8.01 ATTACHMENTS

-Attachments included within this document:
+Attachments:

+- 1) Cost Proposal (attached separately)

+- 2) Notice of Intent to Award Sample

-- 1) Cost Proposal - 2) Standard Agreement Form Appendix A OR Standard Contract Form for Goods and Non-Professional Services.
+- 3) Standard Contract Form for Goods and Non-Professional Services Sample